-They’re an easy, go to snack that keeps hunger at bay.
-You can pick them up at most supermarkets and have them handy whenever you want.
-Plus, the wrapper says it is high in protein.
-So aren’t all protein bars good for you?
+They’re an easy, go-to snack that keeps hunger at bay.
+You can pick them up at most supermarkets and have them handy whenever you want – plus, the wrapper says ‘high in protein’.
+So, aren’t all protein bars good for you?

 Not always, is the honest answer.
-Clever marketing can fool even the savviest of gym goers and calorie counters.
-Here’s our low down on protein bars.
-Follow this checklist when you are picking a protein bar and you should end up with one that is satisfying and healthy.
+Follow this checklist when you’re picking a protein bar and you should end up with one that’s both satisfying and healthy.

-You should always check that your protein bar is low in sugar.
-It may taste delicious, but so does a box of chocolates and they’re not ideal for pre or post workout either.
-High sugar levels will mean your energy is more likely to spike and then drop.
-This will leave you with less energy (and often more calories) than a low sugar protein bar.
-So you may think you are combining the energy of the carbohydrate content of protein, but then that energy just ups and ditches you.
+You should always check that your protein bar is low in sugar if you’re trying to lose fat.
+It might taste delicious, but so does a box of chocolates, and they’re not ideal for weight loss, either.
+High sugar levels will mean your energy is more likely to spike and then drop, leaving you with less energy (and often more calories) than a low-sugar protein bar.

-Remember, this is regards to sugar, which is often listed under carbohydrates “of which sugars”.
-Carbohydrates themselves are not necessarily a negative thing.
-They will provide you with the energy to take on a full workout (or just tackling the rest of your day in the office).
-This is especially important if you are eating a protein bar as a replacement for a meal.
+Sugar is listed under ‘carbohydrates, of which sugars’ on the label.
+However, carbohydrates and sugars themselves are not necessarily always a negative thing.
+They provide the energy to take on a full workout (or just tackling the rest of your day in the office) and replenish glycogen stores after a workout (stored carbohydrates within muscles).

-Make sure the protein bar you chooses fits in with the calorie intake you are aiming for.
-Whilst many protein bars are branded as a health product, they can contain more calories than your normal meals.
-If you are all about the mass gains, this might be a plus for you.
-If you are restricting your calories, you’ll be shooting yourself in the foot.
+Make sure the protein bar you chooses fits in with the calorie intake you’re aiming for.
+Some protein bars can be relatively high in calories, and if you’re all about the mass gains, this might be a plus for you.
+If you’re restricting your calories, however, you’ll be shooting yourself in the foot.

 A low-calorie protein bar, however, is a great way to stick to your diet plans whilst staying full.